-Linwood North School is proposed to re-capitate.
-This would see Linwood North School taking on year 7-8 state students currently residing in their enrolment scheme.
+It is proposed Linwood North School re-capitate to take on year 7-8 state students currently residing in their enrolment scheme.
 This includes 53 Chisnallwood Intermediate and 18 Linwood Intermediate students.

-Approximately 475 year 1-8 state school students reside within a 1 km radius of Linwood North School.
-Of these, 34% currently attend Linwood North School or Chisnallwood, Intermediate or Linwood Intermediate.
+Approximately 475 year 1-8 state school students live within a 1 km radius of Linwood North School.
+Of these, 34% currently attend either Linwood North School, Chisnallwood Intermediate or Linwood Intermediate

-Recapitating the merged schools from contributing primary (year 1-6) to full primary (year 1-8) would support the provision of modern facilities for learners while managing over supply of primary aged capacity across the cluster.
+Re-capitating the merged schools from contributing primary (year 1-6) to full primary (year 1-8) would support the provision of modern facilities for learners while managing over supply of primary aged capacity across the cluster.
 (Since new schools make better use of internal space and require fewer buildings, existing sites can be better utilised by a larger number of learners, without compromising the delivery of education.)

-The proposed school merger and closure of the Linwood Avenue site would enable funding to be invested in the nearby schools where the majority of learners would most likely go, and into the network generally to provide modern learning environments for a larger number of students.
+Closing Linwood Avenue School would enable funding to be invested in the nearby schools where the majority of learners would most likely go, and into the network generally to provide modern learning environments for a larger number of students.